Stecathw/Blog_RestAPI/readme.md

+# API BLOG

+** Under construction**

+Starting point of a restful api where my database will store articles, stories, images and pictures, flight logs and tracks about my journey as a paragliding pilot.

+I may connect it to a react front-end web app.

 ## MY LOGS

-Initlize venv and install django.
+Initialize venv and install django.
 Start project and apps.

 core is the project containing both app blog and blog_api.